Giveth/giveth-dapp/CONTRIBUTNG.md

 8. *Create a Pull Request*

     At this point you should either have a forked repository with your issue fixes or you should have a properly labeled branch.
 Either way now is time to put in a PR.
-Make sure that your PR has something like "addresses `#26`" or "closes `#26`" The most important thing is that it has the relevent issue number referenced in the body of the PR.
+Make sure that your PR has something like "addresses `#26`" or "closes `#26`" The most important thing is that it has the relevant issue number referenced in the body of the PR.

 9. *Make noise!*